all24/api-documentation/source/index.html.md

   -d hs_shipping_order[return_location][remarks]=
 ```

-Delivery order instruction to all24.
+Shipping order instruction to all24.
 This typically comes from ecommerce platform (Sales Order) or a warehouse management system (Delivery Order).

 ### HTTP Request